On gamma-vectors and Chow polynomials of restrictions of reflection arrangements: Chow polynomials of reflections arrangements

-This subsection describes the first of two approaches to show that the Chow polynomials associated to matroids arising from $\D_{n,s}$-arrangements satisfy an arithmeticity property w.r.t. fixed $n$ and varying $s$, see \Cref{subsec:arthmeticity_chow_char_polyn} for the second one.
-Our approach in this part utilizes the usage of EL-labelings of the their intersection lattices and is inspired by the discussions in \cite{DNG19}.
+In this subsection we show that the Chow polynomials associated to matroids arising from $\D_{n,s}$-arrangements satisfy an arithmeticity property with respect to a fixed $n$ and varying $s$.
+There are two approaches, one of them uses a recursive formula for Chow polynomials of matroids in terms of their minors and the corresponding reduced characteristic polynomials, the second utilizes the usage of EL-labelings of the their intersection lattices and is inspired by the discussions in \cite{DNG19}.

+The main result of this subsection is the following: \begin{thm} The Chow polynomial is arithmetic on the arrangements $\D(n,s)$.
+That is,